ZoeyyyLyu/ZoeyyyLyu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a pathologist at [Motor Speech Lab, New York University](https://wp.nyu.edu/grigoslab/).
+I am a research scientist at [Motor Speech Lab, New York University](https://wp.nyu.edu/grigoslab/).
 My primary role involves conducting statistical analyses to evaluate the effectiveness of treatments for children with childhood apraxia of speech, utilizing data from clinical experiments.
-I'm also a part-time fiscal policy analyst at [FPWA](https://www.fpwa.org) doing city budget and reveneu analysis.
+I'm also a part-time fiscal policy analyst at [FPWA](https://www.fpwa.org) doing data analysis and visulizations for New York City budget and revenue data.

 I completed my Master's degree in Applied Statistics at New York University this year.
 Prior to joining NYU, I obtained my Bachelor's degree in Financial Statistics from The Chinese University of Hong Kong.